cilium/community/SIG.md

 1. Identify a small set of people from the SIG to drive the changes.
 Most typically this will be the SIG Leads.
 1. Work with the rest of the SIG in question to craft the changes.
 Make sure to keep the SIG in the loop as discussions progress with the committers.
 1. Work with the committers to gain approval.
 This can simply be submitting a PR and sending a slack message.
-If more substantial changes are desired it is advisable to socialize those before drafting a PR.
+If more substantial changes are desired it is advisable to socialize those before drafting a PR, for instance by connecting with a committer to act as a mentor and sponsor for this process.
 1. The committers will be looking to ensure the scope of the SIG as represented in the charter is reasonable (and within the scope of Cilium) and that processes are fair.

 # SIG Governance